There is a new species: tarantula! Birupes simoroxigorum is pretty as a peacock. In fact, it is a peacock tarantula.

 PEACOCK TARANTULA ENDANGERED (poecilotheria metallica)

-Endangered Peacock Tarantula of India (Poecilotheria metallica)
+Endangered Peacock Tarantula of India (Poecilotheria metallica) This beauty is obviously a blue tarantula too!

 They are surprisingly delicate.
 A fall from even a few feet can kill them.